-The Fund holds £117m with a target of 10% of the Fund within direct property funds and these will remain outside of the London CIV pool.
+7.6 The Fund holds a target of 10% of the Fund within direct property funds and these will remain outside of the London CIV pool.
 The cost of exiting these strategies would have a negative financial impact on the Fund.
 These will be held as legacy assets until such time as they mature and proceeds re-invest through the pool assuming it has appropriate strategies available or until the Fund changes asset allocation and makes a decision to disinvest.
 In addition, the holdings shown below will sit outside the pool.

-Asset class Manager % of Fund assets Benchmark Rational for initially withholding Investment outside of the London CIV Pool RLAM - UK Corporate Bonds 25% ML Sterling Non-Gilts (TR) This is being held outside of the pool and the Fund will await the outcome of the ongoing strategic asset allocation review Lazard - UK Equity 20% FTSE All Share This is being held outside of the pool as the fees charged at more competitive than available on the CIV and the Fund is awaiting the outcome of the ongoing strategic asset allocation review JP Morgan Asset Management - Infrastructure 5% Infrastructure investments are not currently available within the CIV Private Debt 5% TBC Private Debt investments are not currently available within the CIV
+Asset class Manager % of Fund assets Benchmark Rational for initially withholding Investment outside of the London CIV Pool RLAM - UK Corporate Bonds 25% ML Sterling Non-Gilts (TR) This is being held outside of the pool as the Fund has an allocation to UK Corporate Bonds and the pool only offers a global solution JP Morgan Asset Management - Infrastructure 5% Infrastructure investments are not currently available within the CIV.
+The Fund is now invested in this illiquid strategy Private Debt 5% TBC Private Debt was not available at the time on investment

-Any assets not currently invested in the Pool will be reviewed at least every three years to determine whether the rationale remains appropriate, and whether it continues to demonstrate value for money.
-The next such review will take place no later than April 2020.
+7.7 Any assets not currently invested in the Pool will be reviewed at least every three years to determine whether the rationale remains appropriate, and whether it continues to demonstrate value for money.
+The next such review will take place no later than April 2021.